santifa/hfts/Remix.md

     }

-The second one limits the amount of documents for the query but it still remains possible to fetch all annoation belonging to a document.
+The second query limits the amount of documents but it still remains possible to fetch all annoation belonging to a document.